 Emergency services: Emergencies can occur at any time.
 Hurricane Ridge Veterinary Hospital is ready to assist you with your pet's emergency during normal business hours and after hours.
 We offer a veterinarian on call for established clients.
-Dr. Toni Jensen and Dr. Joshua Borg are available after hours for emergencies (Their availability cannot be guaranteed).
+Dr. Toni Jensen is available after hours for emergencies (Availability cannot be guaranteed).
 Please call the clinic number 360-681-0117 for instructions on how to reach us.
-In the event that both doctors are unavailable you will be referred to Animal Emergency and Trauma Center, 360-697-7771 or VCA Central Kitsap, 360-692-6162.
+In the event that a doctor is unavailable you will be referred to Animal Emergency and Trauma Center, 360-697-7771 or VCA Central Kitsap, 360-692-6162.

 Preventative care and vaccines/ titers: Prevention of and early diagnosis of disease is critical to ensuring your pet lives a long and healthy life.
 Even with the technological advancements in medicine, a comprehensive physical exam is still a doctor's best diagnostic tool.
 During an exam, the doctor will look at your pet's eyes, ears, nose and teeth.
 They will listen to their heart and lungs and palpate the abdomen for any abnormalities.
 Peripheral lymph nodes, skin and hair coat will be examined.
 The doctor will palpate your pet's joints and look for signs of discomfort or swelling.
 Vaccinations are given based on your pet's risk and lifestyle.
 As an alternative to vaccination, vaccine titers can be performed.